This is the multi-page printable view of this section. Click here to print.

 • Minimum

-Disk Read RequestsNumber of read requests from block deviceCount
+Disk Read RequestsNumber of read requests on a block deviceCount

 • Average